Historical Places

 Location

 The mosque is located in the old city of Hyderabad.
-It is surrounded by equally iconic historical structures such as Charminar, Laad Bazaar, and Chowmahalla Palace.
+It is surrounded by equally iconic historical structures such as Charminar, Laad Bazaar, and Chowmohalla Palace.
 It stands apart and tall in a central location that is easily accessible by all methods of conveyance.
 The brilliance of this structure is characterized by an equilibrium of aesthetic appeal in the inner and outer sections, where each section narrates a tale of the efforts that went into creating this grand piece of Islamic architecture.

 History